-4) The investigator shall apply a preponderance of evidence standard to determine whether the conduct occurred as alleged and whether there has been a violation of this policy.
+3) The investigator shall apply a preponderance of evidence standard to determine whether the conduct occurred as alleged and whether there has been a violation of this policy.

-5) At any time before or during the investigation, the investigator may recommend that interim protections or remedies for the parties or witnesses be provided by appropriate university administrators.
+4) At any time before or during the investigation, the investigator may recommend that interim protections or remedies for the parties or witnesses be provided by appropriate university administrators.
 Failure by a party to comply with the terms of interim protections may be considered a separate violation of this policy.

-6) At any time before or during the investigation, the investigator(s) or the EO/AA Director may recommend to the responsible university administrator (who should consult with Human Resources and the Office of General Counsel) that a respondent employee be placed on a paid or unpaid leave.
+5) At any time before or during the investigation, the investigator(s) or the EO/AA Director may recommend that a respondent employee be placed on a paid or unpaid leave.
 Leave may be unpaid where the employee has failed to participate in the investigation promptly or in good faith or when substantial evidence received before or during the investigation shows that a serious violation of policy has occurred.

-7) The investigation shall be completed and the final investigation summary provided to the responsible university administrator as promptly as possible.
+6) The investigation shall be completed and the final investigation report provided to the sanctioning officials as promptly as possible.
 Though the University strives to resolve all cases in a prompt and timely manner, the timeline varies based on the circumstances of each case.
 Additionally, the timeline for a case may be affected by breaks in the academic calendar, availability of the parties and witnesses (including due to leave of absence), scope of the investigation, need for interim actions, and unforeseen or exigent circumstances.
 The parties and administrators with a need to know will be periodically updated on the status of the case.

-8) Parties and witnesses are expected to cooperate with and participate in the University's investigation in good faith.
+7) Parties and witnesses are expected to cooperate with and participate in the University's investigation in good faith.
 If either party fails to participate in good faith, the investigator(s) may make findings without the response of that party, potentially leading to an unfavorable outcome for that party.

-9) The complainant and respondent shall be informed if there were findings made that the policy was or was not violated.
+8) Parties shall be informed if there were findings made that the policy was or was not violated.
 In accordance with university policies protecting individuals' privacy, and applicable laws, the complainant may be generally notified that the matter has been referred for disciplinary action, but shall not be informed of the details of the recommended disciplinary action without the consent of the respondent.
 The investigator shall also advise the complainant and respondent of additional options outside the University that may be pursued.

-5.8.10 The investigator(s) shall prepare a final investigation report or summary that contains a written summary of the findings (including a statement of the allegations and issues, the positions of the parties, a summary of evidence and findings, and a determination on whether this policy has been violated).
-The EO/AA Director, or designee, and an attorney assigned by General Counsel shall review each final investigation report or summary before it is finalized.
+5.9.10 The investigator(s) shall prepare a final investigative report that contains a statement of the allegations, the positions/responses of each party, a summary of relevant evidence and material witnesses that the investigator(s) relied on, factual findings, and a determination of responsibility.